 With a warm and dry climate year-round, there are plenty of ways to enjoy your time in Lisbon out and about in the city rather than having to pay for museum tickets to escape the rain.

-Lisbon is such a gorgeous city, you don’t have to pay a cent to explore its beauty.
+One of the most beautiful cities in Portugal, Lisbon is gorgeous, however, you don’t have to pay a cent to explore its beauty.
 Lose yourself in the city’s quaint cobblestone streets.
 Many are so steep they afford the most spectacular views from the top.
 Hang out in picturesque city parks and stroll around some of the city’s most famous landmarks.

 Walk the Route of Tram 28